Black Friday has put itself on the map as one of those days that businesses and consumers look forward to.

 Consumers are often overwhelmed before Black Friday comes, with a plethora of brands using ads and other ways to promote their offers.

-You should make your marketing activity unique in order to stand out from the crowd.
+You should make your marketing activity unique to stand out from the crowd.

 Something that usually works is gift guides.

-They’re basically a win-win situation since you get the chance to promote your products and consumers get informed about what the best options out there are.
+It’s a win-win situation since you get the chance to promote your products and consumers get informed about the best options out there.

 Sounds good, right?

 Example: The Verge

 That's what The Verge did in their 2020 event.
 They created some detailed gift guides for Cyber Monday, regarding a wide range of products, such as laptop and phone deals.

 What you can do is add your products to a high-quality guide for users to explore your business.

 Community building is essential for creating long-lasting relationships with customers.